zhuyu-cs/MeanFlow/README.md

 **Sampling and Evaluation**

-For sampling and computing evaluation metrics (e.g., FID), we provide a distributed evaluation script:
+For large-scale sampling and quantitative evaluation (FID, IS), we provide a distributed evaluation framework:

 ```bash
 torchrun --nproc_per_node=8 --nnodes=1 evaluate.py \